-As we will see later, a property does not necessarily have an accessing and a modifying method at the same time.
-Therefore, it is allowed to declare only a method for reading the property Area of the rectangle.
-There is no point to have a method, which modifies the value of the area of a rectangle because the area is always one and the same based on given lengths of the sides.
+As we will see, a property does not necessarily have both an accessing and a modifying method.
+It is allowed to declare only one method for reading the property Area of the rectangle.
+There is no point in having a method for modifying the value of the area of the rectangle, because the area is completely defined by given lengths of the sides.

 Declaring Properties in C#

-To declare a property in C#, we have to declare access methods (for reading and changing) of the respective property and to decide how we will store the information related to the property in the class.
+To declare a property in C#, we have to declare access methods (for reading and writing) and decide how we will store the information accessed by the property in the class.

-Before we declare the methods, however, we have to declare the property of the class.
-Formal declaration of properties appears in the following way:
+Before we declare methods we first have to declare the property.
+Formal declaration of properties occurs in the following way: